jellyfin/jellyfin.org/docs/general/clients/codec-support.md

 <br />
 <sup>5</sup>Safari only supports opus in <code>.caf</code> files
 <br />
-<sup>6</sup>Supported via passthrough on all devices.
+<sup>6</sup>Supported via pass-through on all devices.
 Native support for AC3 & E-AC3 on Roku TVs & Ultra.

 ATSC Standard for [AC-3 and EAC-3](https://www.atsc.org/wp-content/uploads/2015/03/A52-201212-17.pdf).

 ## [Subtitle Compatibility](https://en.wikipedia.org/wiki/Comparison_of_video_container_formats#Subtitle/caption_formats_support "Wikipedia's subtitle codec tables")

 Subtitles can be a subtle issue for transcoding.
 Containers have a limited number of subtitles that are supported.
 If subtitles need to be transcoded, it will happen one of two ways: they can be converted into another format that is supported, or burned into the video due to the subtitle transcoding not being supported.
 Burning in subtitles is the most intensive method of transcoding.
-This is due to two transcodings happening at once; applying the subtitle layer on top of the video layer.
+This is due to two transcodes happening at once; applying the subtitle layer on top of the video layer.

 Here is a [breakdown](https://www.afterdawn.com/guides/archive/subtitle_formats_explained.cfm) of common subtitle formats.